 According to www.un.org, the day is observed annually on April 28, and was designed to promote safe, healthy and decent work.
 It has been observed by the International Labour Organization (ILO) since 2003.

 Promoting safe, healthy and decent work is something that should be respected by construction companies all over the world and on every day of the year.
 By not having a safe working environment for your workers, it could result in a serious injury and one that you could be facing repercussions for.
 Construction managers should make it a priority of theirs to think about getting in touch with someone similar to Sheffield Safety & Loss Control who will be able to share with you their safety expertise when it comes to a large scale project so that everyone has the chance to work in a safe working environment.
+They should also ensure that employees adhere to the necessary health and safety requirements needed for the job, ensure that they are properly trained to use any equipment required, and work with the safety of themselves and their co-workers in mind.
+A workplace accident could have dire consequences for anyone who finds themselves in such a situation as there are many factors that could result from a workplace injury, such as medical bills, loss of income, etc. A workplace injury will usually mean an injured worker should be able to get compensation either through workers’ comp or with the help of a personal injury lawyer.

 Officials at the St. Kitts Department of Labour have partnered with the ILO, and the St. Christopher and Nevis Social Security Board along with the department’s tripartite constituents – the St. Kitts-Nevis Trades and Labour Union, and the St. Kitts and Nevis Chamber of Industry and Commerce, – to mark the event through a series of activities.